 In the photo section, please see Category 1L - Four Seasons Nature Preserve Wide Shot, Category 1L - Four Seasons Nature Preserve - example of interpretive sign highlighting native plants, Category 1L - Bloodwort - Four Seasons Nature Preserve,

 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.

-The City of Lake Geneva Is very concerned about invasive shrubs and plants and their encroachment into wooded areas.
+The City of Lake Geneva is very concerned about invasive shrubs and plants and their encroachment into wooded areas.
 To that effect, the City has established several ways for residents to get information on how to control the spread of invasive plants and shrubs.
-The City provides information on its website and links to the WDNR’s excellent resources on invasive species.
+The City provides information on its website under "Prevent the Spread" which links to the WDNR’s excellent resources on invasive species.
 A resident may call the City Arborist for information and help in dealing with these plants on their property.
-Residents can also attend a City Tree Board meeting to get advice and help in addressing their problem with invasive shrubs and plants.
+Residents can contact the County Extension office for information

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.